 Most personal auto policies specifically exclude business use.
 If you get into an accident while driving for work, your insurance company will likely reject your claim.

-Because this policy includes less coverage, it's usually less expensive than a commercial auto insurance policy.
 In some cases, personal auto insurance might include limited coverage for business use.
 Check with your insurance company to find out exactly what is and isn't covered.

 Complete Insureon’s easy online application today to compare quotes for commercial auto insurance and other business insurance policies from top-rated U.S. providers.
 Our licensed insurance agents can help you find the right coverage for your small business.